searchdiscovery/mohawk-flooring-dl-spec/readme.md

 As the data layer is event-based, the order in which the events are fired is critical.
 In general, events will fire in teh following order:

-Beacon Global Setup > Page Load Started > Other Page-level Events (Product Viewed, Product Listing Displayed, etc.) > Page Load Completed
+Page Load Started > Other Page-level Events (Product Viewed, Product Listing Displayed, etc.) > Page Load Completed

 Some events such as Product Interactions will be fired as they occur, where the above order is not needed as the view of a new page is not occuring.